-Q. Now that it’s summer-time, do you have any suggestions for keeping insects out and my home pest free?
+Q. Now that it’s summertime, do you have any suggestions for keeping bugs out and my home pest-free?

-A. Here are some steps you can take now to help keep your home pest-free for years to come.
+A. Here are some steps you can take now that will assist in keeping the bugs out of your home for years to come.

 Inside Your Home